Dirold2/next-auth/docs/docs/concepts/session-strategies.md

 title: Session strategies
 ---

-When a user logs into your application, you usually want them to not need to log in for some time.
+When a user logs into your application, you usually want them to not need to sign in for some time.
 This is called a session.
 Auth.js libraries support different session strategies, which are described below.

 :::note
 Both strategies have advantages and disadvantages which you have to evaluate based on your requirements